What Is the Role of Virtualization in Cloud-based Services?

 Private Cloud Virtualization: Advantages and Disadvantages

-As discussed above, there are several advantages of private cloud virtualization – in-house control and the flexibility to manage one’s own systems, being the most important.
-And the cost benefits are obvious as well – minimizing the need for physical systems.
+As discussed above, there are several advantages of private cloud virtualization – in-house control and the flexibility to manage one’s own systems being the most important.
+The cost benefits are obvious as well – minimizing the need for physical systems.

-- Businesses that “live” in a regulatory environment (e.g. financial services, health) have critical data and protection responsibilities.
-Building virtualization infrastructures themselves rather than sharing them with others in a public cloud, can raise issues.
+- Businesses that operate in a regulatory environment, such as financial services or health, have critical data and protection responsibilities.
+Building virtualization infrastructures themselves rather than sharing them with others in a public cloud, can address potential compliance issues.

-- Private Cloud Virtualization has greater reliability.
+- Virtualization in the cloud has greater reliability.
 When public clouds are considered, potential users must conduct solid research to determine if the server they select can provide premiere performance for the types of applications and services they need.
-In building a private cloud, predictable and reliable service for users is generally most assured.
+In building a private cloud, predictable and reliable service for businesses is generally most assured.

 - Cost and Flexibility.
 There are always trade-offs when implementing new hardware and software.
 In the case of a private cloud, the initial expense of installing servers and storage can be high.
 On the other hand, great flexibility can be built in so that workloads can easily be shifted during peak usage spikes and when new applications are deployed.
 There is no need to make a request of a cloud service provider, before changes can be accomplished.

 No software or hardware solution is perfect, and that is certainly the case with private cloud virtualization.
-Before building and deploying, there are disadvantages to be considered:
+Before building and deploying one, organizations have to consider its disadvantages:

 - Integration with other in-house systems can be an issue.